WMWZCU/pCNN/README.md

 * Prerequisits: Matconvnet 1.0-beta19 or later.
 Before test the codes, Matcovnet should be included into the system path.

-## Step.1: Use "generate_dataset.m" to generate traning samples
+## Step.1: Use "generate_dataset.m" to generate training samples
 In this step, 20% of available samples were selected to train CNN models.
 Each labeled pixel corresponding to a square image patch (e.g., 18\*18\*3 in this demo).
 The structure of generated training samples in this demo (Vai_imdb.mat):<br />
 -imdb.mat<br />